-So I’ve just butchered a well known Shakespeare quote for this blog as I want to talk about some misunderstandings and ‘misfortunes’ I see and hear around the use of slings after shoulder injury or surgery and discuss how they may hinder more than they help.
+I want to talk about some misunderstandings and ‘misfortunes’ I see and hear around the use of slings after shoulder injury or surgery and discuss how they may at times hinder more than help.

-So if wearing a sling doesn’t significantly reduce shoulder muscle muscle activity or reduce re-tear risks then why bother with them at all?
-Well I think the main reason for wearing a sling after surgery is for pain relief and I believe it does this not just by supporting or limiting movement, but also by reducing fear and threat by producing a sense of protection and safety, a bit like a sticky plaster does on a grazed knee, or a plaster cast does on a broken bone.
+So if wearing a sling doesn’t significantly reduce rotator cuff muscle activity or reduce the risk of cuff repair re-tears, why bother with them at all?
+Well, the main reason for wearing a sling after surgery or trauma is for pain relief, but this is not achieved by reducing movement, but also by reducing fear and threat by increasing a sense of protection and safety just like an Elastoplast does for a grazed knee, or a plaster cast does around a broken bone… the tissue status hasn’t changed, just the perception of threat!

-However, the effects of wearing a sling can be a double-edged sword as they can also instil a sense of fragility and vulnerability that produces over protection and over guarding increasing muscle tone and activity, the exact opposite of what is wanted.
-I see a lot of patients after rotator cuff surgery in ill-fitting slings holding their arm tightly glued across their body and their shoulders hitched up to their earlobes more tense and anxious rather than relaxed and protected.
+However, I think the effects of wearing a sling can at times be a double-edged sword producing over-protection and over-guarding that perversely increases muscle tone and activity, the exact opposite of what is wanted.
+I often see a lot of patients after rotator cuff surgery or shoulder dislocations in slings who hold their arms so tense and tightly into their body, with their shoulders hitched up to their earlobes, that they look ready to start a fight than resting and relaxing.

-There is also no agreement as to what is the optimal time to wear a sling after rotator cuff repair surgery, with times often ranging from 2 to 6 weeks.
-Some advocate less time in the sling to prevent long term post operative stiffness (ref).
-But others show that wearing a sling for longer does not result in any significant postoperative stiffness complications (ref).
+Also, there is no real consensus or agreement on what is the optimal time to wear a sling after rotator cuff repair surgery, with times ranging from anywhere between 3-12 weeks.
+Some advocate less time in a sling to prevent stiffness, others more time to reduce the re-tear rate (ref) However many studies have shown that wearing a sling for longer does not necessarily reduce the risk of re-tears, or shorter reduce the risks of stiffness (ref).

 Slings After Dislocations

-Another common reason arm slings are worn is after shoulder dislocations.
-However, yet again there are some misunderstandings on there use.
-Again there is very little consensus on the optimal time and method to immobilise a shoulder after dislocation.
-For example, after anterior shoulder dislocations external wedge slings have been suggested as a better option as they are believed to helps drawback any capsulo-labral defects towards the glenoid rim and help there healing and restoring joint congruency, preventing recurrence of instability (ref).
+Another common reason slings are worn is after traumatic shoulder dislocations.
+However, yet again there are some misunderstandings on their use, and again there is very little consensus on the optimal time and method to immobilise a shoulder after a dislocation, with times ranging from 24 hours to 8 weeks (ref).

-However, recent systematic reviews don’t actually show any significant benefit of these external rotation slings over standard internal rotation ones (ref).
-It is also known that patient compliance and tolerance with these abduction and external rotation slings is low, really low (ref).
-In fact, recently I had a patient hurl one across the gym at me, telling me to “burn that fucking thing” after wearing it for less than a week on the insistence of a surgeon.
+However, recent systematic reviews don’t actually show any significant benefit of external rotation slings over standard internal rotation ones (ref).
+It is also known that patient compliance and tolerance with these external rotation slings is low, really low (ref).
+In fact, I recently had a patient hurl one across the gym at me, telling me to “burn that fucking thing” after wearing it for less than a week.

 However, regardless of which type of sling you use, there are questions about the use of ANY sling after shoulder dislocation.
-Although a high prevalence of structural injury can be seen after a shoulder dislocation this often only usually affects the passive structures of the glenoid labrum, the joint capsule and its ligaments (ref).
+Although a high prevalence of structural injury can be seen after a shoulder dislocation this often affects the passive structures of the labrum, joint capsule, and its ligaments, and often does not heal even after immobilisation (ref).

-Could it be that immobilising a shoulder after a dislocation may make it more vulnerable to further episodes of instability not less?
-It has now been recommended by the British Orthopaedic Association and the British Elbow and Shoulder Society not to immobilise a dislocated shoulder for more than 1 week (ref).
+In fact, could it be that immobilising a shoulder after a dislocation may make it more susceptible to further episodes of instability not less?
+Who knows, but it has been recommended by the British Orthopaedic Association and the British Elbow and Shoulder Society not to immobilise a first time dislocated shoulder for more than 1 week (ref).

 As always thanks for reading